sanderhelleso/sheltersNorway/README.md

 # sheltersNorway

 <h1>https://offentligetilfluktsrom.no/</h1>
-<p>Webpage that display public bombshelters located in Norway.
+<p>Application that displays public bombshelters located around Norway.
 Each shelter contains data about location, picture, google maps chart, name, available spots, year and much more</p>

 ## Includes
 <ul>
   <li>Find your closest shelter</li>
   <li>Search for specific location or criteria</li>
   <li>See all available shelters</li>
+  <li>Interactiv map for all shelters</li>
   <li>Report new shelters</li>
 </ul>